coreos/fleet/Documentation/architecture.md

 ## etcd

 etcd is the sole datastore in a fleet cluster.
-All persistent and ephemeral data is stored in etcd: unit files, cluster presence, job state, etc.
+All persistent and ephemeral data is stored in etcd: unit files, cluster presence, unit state, etc.

 etcd is also used for all internal communication between fleet engines and agents.